edwinchoate/microsoft-sql-server-2022-essential-training/notes.md

 * Table
 * Memory Optimized Table - can work with data in-memory, improving read/write speeds
-* Temporary Table - has a built-in change history mechanism that tracks all changes that have been made to the data
+* Temporal Table - has a built-in change history mechanism that tracks all changes that have been made to the data
 * Ledger Table - an encrypted table that can show evidence of tampering as well as maintains a record of previous data values
 * Graph Table - stores data like a node-connected graph
 * External Table - for Hadoop and Azure